ByAUJay

 Role & Responsibilities

-- Order transactions within the rollup.
+- Handle order transactions right inside the rollup.

 Implementation Details